huff-language/huff-docs/src/resources/cli/README.md

 OPTIONS:
     -a, --artifacts                       Whether to generate artifacts or not -b, --bytecode                        Generate and log bytecode
-    -d, --output-directory <OUTPUTDIR>    The output directory [default: ./artifacts] -g, --interface                       Generate solidity interface for a Huff artifact -h, --help                            Print help information
+    -c, --constants <CONSTANTS>...
+Override / set constants for the compilation -d, --output-directory <OUTPUTDIR>    The output directory [default: ./artifacts] -g, --interface                       Generate solidity interface for a Huff artifact -h, --help                            Print help information